surikaks12/Dynamic-PyStroke/README.md

 # Dynamic-PyStroke
 Behavioural Biometrics based on Keystroke Dynamics

-## INSTRUCTIONS:
-  Download Dynamic-PyStroke_demo.zip

-  Extract the django folder

-  Launch your command line: pip install django

-  cd into the unzipped django folder
+## How to run the application:

+### Environment to run the application:
+- Python 3.7.8
+- Pip 18.1
+- Virtual Environment 16.0.0

+### Run Application command:
+- from application root activate the virtual environment

+#### Mac OS
+source ./venv/bin/activate
+#### Windows OS
+execute/run "activate" file

+### Run Application command

-  cd into myproject
+cd into Dynamic-PyStroke_NotWorking/django/myprojects

 Run command python manage.py runserver

 Copy and paste into web browser: http://127.0.0.1:8000/dynamicpystroke/

 Once you have launched the website, click demo to go to the login page

 To see the downloaded file, type in the password and hit the enter key.
 Hitting the submit button will not download the file.

 ### Test:
-At this stage of the project, the downloaded file is a test which demonstrates functionality of the program.
+- To test the extractor:
+ cd into the extractor folder then run command pytest -v test_extractor.py

+Unable to run tests for django due to lack of connectivity to the database.

+### Coverage:
+- How to run test coverage After virutal environment activation, from inside the extractor folder, Run "pytest --cov=helper test_extractor.py"
+- To view the HTML representation of the coverage cd into extractor/htmlcov and open helper_py.html

+## Install FAQ
+- Django not found/ installed
+Some user reported that in the first run Django was not loaded from Virtual Environment.
+In such case please install Django after virtual environment activation by

+pip install Django

+- plugin/ module not found (ModuleNotFoundError)
+Due to the conflict related to python version some plugin might not load properly from virtual enviroment.
+To fix such issue, install the plugin required by project which is listed in file "requrement.txt" located in repository.
+Single command installer is as following.

+pip install -r ./Requirements.txt

 ## PART A